anhtester/AutomationFrameworkCucumberTestNG/README.md

 ## Test Automation Framework Cucumber TestNG and Selenium Java building by Anh Tester

+### 💥Important: when clone this repo, you should select 'Recursive' to get all submodules

 **SOME FEATURES IN FRAMEWORK**

 1. Run the parallel Scenario on feature file